 However, let’s dig a little deeper into this subject…

-What massage clients want and what therapists project
+What Thai Massage clients want and what therapists project

 So how do we reconcile the client’s desire to feel good with the therapist’s desire to not come across as ‘sensual’?

-Do we, as therapists, intentionally provide a wonderful, pleasing experience to our clients, or do we withhold it because we are worried that our intentions might be misinterpreted?
+Do we, as Thai Massage therapists, intentionally provide a wonderful, pleasing experience to our clients, or do we withhold it because we are worried that our intentions might be misinterpreted?